tillitis/tillitis-key1/doc/system_description/fpga.md

 - Read access to the 32 bit FPGA design version, expressed as an integer

 - Control and status access for the RGB LED on TKey board

-- Control ans status access for the 4 GPIOs on the TKey board
+- Control and status access for the 4 GPIOs on the TKey board
+  - GPIO 1 and 2 are inputs and provide read access to the current sampled value digital values on the pins.

+  - GPIO 3 and 4 are outputs.
+The digital value written to the bits will be presented on the pins.

 - Application read access to information about the loaded application.
 The information is written by the firmware.